8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Tile is a sustainable fake wood flooring material

-Unlike some other types of fake wood flooring, most types of tile emit no VOCs, which can have a negative impact on indoor air quality.
+Unlike some other types, most types of tile emit no VOCs, which can have a negative impact on indoor air quality.
 If you’re the “go green” type, you’ll also be glad to know that wood-look tile can be recycled at special facilities at the end of its lifetime!

 #6.
 Bamboo: “Fake Wood Flooring” That’s Actually a Grass